BerAceituno/Image_Undistort/README.md

 # Image Undistort
-Undistort from extracted parameters software developed for the U.S.B.
+Image and Video Undistort from extracted parameters software developed for the U.S.B.
 Mechatronics Group.

 # Requirements